Sleve-m/More-Library/README.md

 -----------------------------------------------------------------------
 -----------------------------------------------------------------------

-debug.benchmark(name: string, func: function, iterations: int(optional)) -> total time: number, average time: number Runs a function multiple times and returns how long it took in seconds.
+debug.benchmark(func: function, iterations: int(optional)) -> total time: number, average time: number Runs a function multiple times and returns how long it took in seconds.
 Great for checking if your code is lagging the game.
 Example: